HARSHA-Z1/TinyUrl/README.md

-Perfect — here’s your complete clean README (no emojis, no fluff, production-ready).
-It includes everything: project overview, setup, API usage, PostgreSQL config, and full Postman section.

-⸻

 # TinyUrl

 TinyUrl is a URL shortening service built with Java and Spring Boot.
 It allows users to create short URLs, track click analytics, and redirect to original URLs.